 Rottweilers are sturdy, durable dogs with a muscular frame.
 They come in their iconic black and rust colors, making it fairly easy to spot a Rottweiler.
 But if there’s one thing you notice about these dogs, it’s that Rottweilers almost never have tails.

 Rottweilers are born with tails, but sometimes you won’t have the option to keep it.
+This is a decision that you can control, so it’s important to learn more about the procedure.
 Read on to learn why Rottweilers get their tails docked and how the procedure actually works.
-We’ll also dive into the history of tail docking in Rotties.

 RECOMMENDED: 29 Radiant Rottweiler Mixes